DSharpPlus/DSharpPlus/docs/articles/commands/introduction.md

     string discordToken = Environment.GetEnvironmentVariable("DISCORD_TOKEN");
     if (string.IsNullOrWhiteSpace(discordToken))
     {
-        Console.WriteLine(
-            "Error: No discord token found.
-Please provide a token via the DISCORD_TOKEN environment variable."
+        Console.WriteLine("Error: No discord token found.
+Please provide a token via the DISCORD_TOKEN environment variable.");
-        );
         Environment.Exit(1);
     }

-    DiscordClientBuilder builder = DiscordClientBuilder.CreateDefault(
+    DiscordClientBuilder builder = DiscordClientBuilder.CreateDefault(discordToken, TextCommandProcessor.RequiredIntents | SlashCommandProcessor.RequiredIntents);
-        discordToken,
-        TextCommandProcessor.RequiredIntents | SlashCommandProcessor.RequiredIntents
-    );

     // Setup the commands extension
-    builder.UseCommands(
-        (IServiceProvider serviceProvider, CommandsExtension extension) =>
+    builder.UseCommands((IServiceProvider serviceProvider, CommandsExtension extension) =>
     {
         extension.AddCommands([typeof(MyCommand), typeof(MyOtherCommand)]);
-            TextCommandProcessor textCommandProcessor =
+        TextCommandProcessor textCommandProcessor = new(new()
-                new(
-                    new()
         {
             // The default behavior is that the bot reacts to direct
             // mentions and to the "!" prefix.
 If you want to change
             // it, you first set if the bot should react to mentions
             // and then you can provide as many prefixes as you want.
-                        PrefixResolver = new DefaultPrefixResolver(
+            PrefixResolver = new DefaultPrefixResolver(true, "?", "&").ResolvePrefixAsync,
-                            true,
-                            "?",
-                            "&"
-                        ).ResolvePrefixAsync,
-                    }
-                );
+        });

         // Add text commands with a custom prefix (?ping) extension.AddProcessor(textCommandProcessor);
-        },
-        new CommandsConfiguration()
+    }, new CommandsConfiguration()
     {
         // The default value is true, however it's shown here for clarity RegisterDefaultCommandProcessors = true,
         DebugGuildId = Environment.GetEnvironmentVariable("DEBUG_GUILD_ID") ??
 0,
-        }
-    );
+    });

     DiscordClient client = builder.Build();